New Year's Eve in London: 2020–present

-The theme for the display was "With Love from London" and featured drones at Horse Guards Parade for the countdown and sections of the display.

-The display featured moments from England's Women's Euro 2022 victory, London standing with Ukraine as a result of the Russian invasion of the country, celebrating 50 years of Pride in London and commemorated Queen Elizabeth II who died in 2022 and the Coronation of King Charles III in 2023.

 Broadcast

 The fireworks are primarily broadcast by BBC One as part of their annual New Year's Eve programme.
-The BBC also streams the event internationally on YouTube; the 2018-2019 show was filmed and streamed in 360-degree video.
+The BBC also streams the event internationally on YouTube; the 2018–2019 show was filmed and streamed in 360-degree video.

 The fireworks are broadcast by other networks as well, including ITV (which presents them during the special bulletin ITV News Including New Year Bongs) and Sky News.